What UUs Believe

 If there is no set of beliefs, can Unitarian Universalism be a religion?
 The UU faith tradition has long provided a framework for spiritual leadership, individual beliefs, social action, religious education for youth, and moral, ethical living, which are the hallmarks of religion.

-Is Hell a thing?
+Is there a Hell?
 Because UUs draw on the teachings of major religions, Hell is a concept of interest and debate.
 Hell as a potential afterlife is not taught.

 We affirm and promote 8 Principles: